guitarrapc/valentia/README.md

 	11. Get Status for Reboot Status

-Once ran this command, You will got prompt for secret password of "OS User" (in default is ec2-user).
+- Once ran this command, You will got prompt for secret password of "OS User" (in default is ec2-user).

 ```PowerShell
 Initialize-ValentiaEnvironment -Client -TrustedHosts "*"
 ```

-** you can omit ```-TrustedHosts "*"``` as it were default**
+- you can omit ```-TrustedHosts "*"``` as it were default

-- NOTE: If you sat Server and Client "SAME USER and SAME PASSWORD" then credential will be escaped.
+> - NOTE: If you sat Server and Client "SAME USER and SAME PASSWORD" then credential will be escaped.
+>
-- This means, if you ran Initialize-ValentiaServer and Initialize-ValentiaClient, then ec2-user will be used and can be escape credential input.
+> - This means, if you ran Initialize-ValentiaServer and Initialize-ValentiaClient, then ec2-user will be used and can be escape credential input.
+>
-- Because of Parallel commands using workflow, (Domain separation), credential escape was required.
+> - Because of Parallel commands using workflow, (Domain separation), credential escape was required.
+>
-- The other command can retrieve and use Credential, so other user credential will also valid for them.
+> - The other command can retrieve and use Credential, so other user credential will also valid for them.

-Wanna setup without OS User setup? then add -NoOSUser switch.
+- Wanna setup without OS User setup? then add -NoOSUser switch.

 ```PowerShell
 Initialize-ValentiaEnvironment -Client -TrustedHosts "*" -NoOSUser
 ```

-** Adding ```-Verbose``` switch will ease you check how function working. **
+- Adding ```-Verbose``` switch will ease you check how function working.

 ### 3. ```New-ValentiaCredential``` : Create New Credential secure file

-Following command will make secure string file to save your credential.
+- Following command will make secure string file to save your credential.

+> If you ran Initialize-ValentiaServer without -NoSavePass switch, then you can skip this section.
+>
-** If you ran Initialize-ValentiaServer without -NoSavePass switch, then you can skip this section. ** ** However if you want to revise saved secure Password, then use this function to revise save file. **
+> However if you want to revise saved secure Password, then use this function to revise save file.

 ```PowerShell
 New-ValentiaCredential
 ```

-or you can select user for credential.
+- or you can select user for credential.

 ```PowerShell
 New-ValentiaCredential -User hogehoge
 ```

-- NOTE: Once you execute command, you will got prompt to save secure strings of user.
+> NOTE: Once you execute command, you will got prompt to save secure strings of user.
+>
-- Default user is sat as ec2-user, it will use if no -user had input.
+> Default user is sat as ec2-user, it will use if no -user had input.

 ### 4. ```Initialize-ValentiaGroup``` : Create New deploygroup file

-To execute deployment command to multiple hosts, you don't need to input hosts everytime.
+- To execute deployment command to multiple hosts, you don't need to input hosts everytime.
 Just list them up in file.

-The file you specified will be output in following path.
+- The file you specified will be output in following path.

 ```
 C:\Deployment\Deploygroup\ *****.ps1
 ```

-Deploy Group file just required to be split by `r`n.
+- Deploy Group file just required to be split by `r`n.

-SAMPLE deployGroup input
+- SAMPLE deployGroup input

 ```
 10.0.0.100
 10.0.0.101
 # 10.0.0.101 <= this line will be remarked as not started with decimal
 ```

-You can create deploy group file in only one command.
+- You can create deploy group file in only one command.
 Of cource there are several way to create deploygroup file.
-You can make file with excel,notepad or powershell utils here.
+- You can make file with excel,notepad or powershell utils here.

 ```PowerShell
 New-ValentiaGroup -DeployClients array[] -FileName FILENAME.ps1
 ```

-SAMPLE CODE:
+- SAMPLE CODE:

 ```PowerShell
 New-ValentiaGroup -DeployClients "10.0.0.1","10.0.0.2" -FileName sample.ps1
 ```

-this will make sample.ps1 in C:\Deployment\Deploy_group\ with 2 hosts ("10.0.0.1","10.0.0.2") written.
+- This will make sample.ps1 in C:\Deployment\Deploy_group\ with 2 hosts ("10.0.0.1","10.0.0.2") written.

-When using DeployGroup, just set file name without Extensions. ex) if you sat file name as "new.ps1" then use it by "new".
+- When using DeployGroup, just set file name without Extensions.

+ex) if you sat file name as "new.ps1" then use it by "new".

 ### 5. ```Invoke-valentiaDeployGroupRemark``` : Remark ipaddress for deploygroup file inside deploygroup

-There would be many time to remark some deploy target inside deploygroup file.
+- There would be many time to remark some deploy target inside deploygroup file.
 This is easy work but boring to check which file contains target deploy ip.

-This function will ease you remark target ipaddresses and check how change.

-The function will search recursible inside deploygroup.

 ```
 C:\Deployment\Deploygroup\**\**\.....*****.ps1
 ```

-SAMPLE deployGroup input
+- SAMPLE deployGroup input

 ```
 10.0.0.100
 10.0.0.101
 10.0.0.102 <= if you want to remark this line for all the files inside deploygroup folder.
 ```

-Just type as like this.
+- Just type as like this.

 ```PowerShell
 Invoke-valentiaDeployGroupRemark -remarkIPAddresses 10.0.0.102 -overWrite -Verbose
 ```

-This will change PowerShell
+- This will change PowerShell

 ```
 10.0.0.100
 10.0.0.101
 #10.0.0.102
 ```

-if you just want to check how affect and don't want to replace file, then remove -overwrite switch.
+- if you just want to check how affect and don't want to replace file, then remove -overwrite switch.

 ```PowerShell
 Invoke-valentiaDeployGroupRemark -remarkIPAddresses 10.0.0.102 -Verbose